First, here’s a look at the fastest-growing supplement & vitamin topics of the past year:

 Eventually, a solution was developed to dehydrate and store dried soybean pulp.
 Once the water content is less than 10%, it’s suitable as cat litter.
 Naturally very absorbent, Tofu can grow significantly in size when it gets wet, meaning that until that point, it can be shipped more compactly, and more profitably, than other materials.
 This has played a key role in tofu cat litter’s rise in popularity.

 Within the livestock industry, organs and beef tallow were typically written off as waste until factory farms figured out how to repackage their byproducts into something they could sell.
-Today, beef and pig organs are being sold for far more per pound than the most expensive cuts of meat.
+Today, beef and pig organs are being sold for far more per pound than the most expensive cuts of meat, driven in part by food supplements trends that prize nutrient-dense animal products.

 Ancestral Supplements, like a number of other companies in this growing category, has a unique business: taking the parts of agricultural farm animals that are usually discarded, and selling them for a premium as "Grass Fed Beef Brain Supplements".
 Their top products, including Beef Organs and Beef Liver, each have thousands of reviews on Amazon.